facebookincubator/velox/velox/docs/configs.rst

      - boolean
      - true
      - When `spill_enabled` is true, determines whether HashAggregation operator can spill to disk under memory pressure.
+   * - partial_aggregation_spill_enabled
+     - boolean
+     - false
+     - When `spill_enabled` is true, determines whether the partial phase of HashAggregation operator can spill to disk under memory pressure.
+       Flushing will be disabled so max_partial_aggregation_memory and max_extended_partial_aggregation_memory will be ignored when turning the option on. this option.
    * - join_spill_enabled
      - boolean
      - true